-- M.4 An appeal should be submitted in writing to the Head of Immigration and Compliance (via cliaison@uclan.ac.uk) within 10 working days of the date of the formal outcome letter.
-The written statement should set out what is being appealed, the grounds for appeal in reasonable detail and include any new evidence that was not available at the time of the original interview/hearing. - M.5 An Appeal Panel will be convened comprising no fewer than 3 and no more than 5 members, as follows: - the Vice-Chancellor's nominee (Chair); - a senior member of staff; - a student member who will normally be the President of the Students' Union (or nominee).
+M.4 An appeal should be submitted in writing to the Academic Registrar via e-mail at:

+cliaison@uclan.ac.uk within 10 working days of the date of the outcome letter using form SDP02.
+The written statement should set out what is being appealed, the grounds for appeal in reasonable detail and include any new evidence that was not available at the time of the original interview/hearing.

+- M.5 An Appeal Panel will be convened comprising no fewer than 3 and no more than 5 members, as follows: - the Vice-Chancellor's nominee (Chair); - a senior member of staff; - a student member who will normally be the President of the Students' Union (or nominee).